6 Key Market Research Industry Trends (2024)

 In the past few years, there’s been a push to expand what a “representative sample” truly means.

-In 2023, more attention is on diversity in the market research space than ever before.
+In 2024, more attention is on diversity in the market research space than ever before.

-The inclusion standard extends beyond ethnicities to include people with physical disabilities, those with intellectual disabilities, and people in LGBTQ+ communities.
+Inclusive market research extends beyond ethnicities to include people with physical disabilities, those with intellectual disabilities, and people in LGBTQ+ communities.

-Inclusive market research doesn’t present an entirely new way of doing things.
+It’s not a brand new way of doing things.
 But it does include several meaningful changes that can drastically improve the quality of the data collected.

 For example, researchers are becoming more mindful of the nature of their questions.
 Are they offensive or dismissive to certain groups of participants?
 Are they stereotypical or inclusive?